MicrosoftDocs/fabric-docs/docs/data-factory/dataflows-gen2-overview.md

 # Compare differences between Dataflow Gen1 and Gen2 in Data Factory for Microsoft Fabric

 Dataflow Gen2 is the new generation of dataflows.
-The new generation of dataflows replaces the current Dataflow Gen1 (Power BI dataflows) and brings new features and other improvements.
-The following section provides an overview of all the new features that are introduced in Gen2.
+The new generation of dataflows will reside alongside the Power BI Dataflow (Gen1) and brings new features and improved experiences.
+The following section provides a comparison between Dataflows Gen1 and Dataflows Gen2.

 [!INCLUDE [df-preview-warning](includes/data-factory-preview-warning.md)]